Coral-Protocol/awesome-agents-for-multi-agent-systems/README.md

+# (Note: oudated)
+All of these versions are for pre-1.0.0 Coral.
+We'll work on addressing this.
+In the meantime, rust example agents and an example application can be found [here](https://github.com/Coral-Protocol/coral-example-app)

 # Awesome agents for your multi-agent systems

 Welcome, you can mix and match any agent from this list to create a multi-agent system as they are all following [Coral Protocol](https://docs.coralprotocol.org/CoralDoc/Introduction/WhatisCoralProtocol), meaning any agent from any framework or language can collaborate.